National Intelligence Organization: Kenya

 MIT captured Abdullah Öcalan in Kenya on 15 February 1999, while being transferred from the Greek embassy to Jomo Kenyatta International Airport in Nairobi, reportedly with the help of the CIA.
 He was then forcibly transferred to Turkey and imprisoned on Imrali island where he faced trial.
 Also, MIT has rescued an Italian citizen, Silvia Romano, who has been kidnapped in Kenya on 20 November 2018, and taken to Somalia.
 On 31 May 2021, the MIT arrested in Kenya Selahaddin Gülen, who is a nephew of Fetullah Gülen, and brought him to Turkey.

 Libya

 In August 2019, a report was published, which stated that MIT was operating within the capital Tripoli in order to support the Government of National Accord (which is UN recognized).
 MIT personnel arrived in Libya before any Turkish military unit was sent.

 In September 2020, five Turkish journalists were jailed in Turkey after revealing documents about the Turkish intelligence activities in Libya.
 Three of them released in February 2022.

+Even after the 2020 ceasefire agreement, Turkish intelligence held multiple meetings with authorities in both eastern and western Libya.

-Starting in 2024, Turkey and Eastern Libya began to shift their stance and move closer together.
+Starting in 2024, Turkey and eastern Libya began to shift their positions and move closer together.
 During that period, the head of MIT held meetings with Eastern Libyan leaders, including Khalifa Haftar and his sons.